jensl/critic/README.md

 The [Critic user FAQ][faq] answers some common questions and gives some useful tips on how to use Critic efficiently.

+There is a tutorial on basic system administration tasks available in the installed Critic system; click the 'Tutorial' top level menu item and select 'Administration'.

 [faq]: https://github.com/jensl/critic/blob/master/documentation/user_faq.md